Maxinger15/VU-Killstreak/README.md

 > Events:Dispatch("Killstreak:newTimer", timerObjJson)
 >```

-The Killstreak:newTimer event allows you to show a timer at the UI
+The Killstreak:showNotification event allows you to show a notification at the UI

 <img src="./github_styles/notification.PNG"/>